tbrianjones/personal_dev_notes/command_line_tricks.md

   - 100P to go to the line containing 100th byte

 ### Merge Text Files with Headers
+- BUGS ...
+THE MERGED FILES WILL NOT HAVE A NEW LINE IN BETWEEN THEM (since the last line usually won't have a new line character)
 - Write header to `final_file`
   - `head -n 1 file_with_header > final_file`
 - Append data from other files (skipping the header in them)